Transfer Money

 2. Make an account from your home country, using the same home address you use for your bank. *Make sure all details on the account are correct (¡important!)
 Even though the app says it’s optional, problems can occur if the name doesn’t match.

-4. Go to a Western Union office with your passport and the MTCN number to get your money
+4. Go to a Western Union office with your passport and the MTCN number they provide immediately after to get your money

 When it comes to pulling funds for Western Union, you’ve got three sources to choose from — your trusty debit card, credit card, or bank account.